 Instructions to TGah Editor: Change this paragraph of this subclause as follows:

-For any frame that includes a Duration/ID field, transmitted by an S1G STA as a response to Short frames, the Duration/ID field(#2378) of the frame is set to 0.
+For any frame that includes a Duration/ID field, transmitted by an S1G STA as a response to Short frames which are not part of a SF exchange, the Duration/ID field(#2378) of the frame is set to 0.
+For any frame transmitted by an SF Initiator as a response to Short frames, the Duration/ID field of the frame is set to the value of the TXNAV timer minus the estimated time required to transmit the frame.

 9.3.2.13 Response Indication procedure